Gates Brown: 1968 season

 In August 1968, Detroit Free Press columnist Joe Falls wrote:

 "Gates Brown.
 Everybody's favorite.
 Anyone who has to struggle in life -- and that's just about all of us -- can relate to this guy.
 Because nobody has reached the top through a more trying route than Gates Brown.
 And nobody is happier to be here than Gates Brown.He waddles out to leftfield.
 That's you playing softball.
 He stumbles in for a fly ball, lunges and catches it at the last moment.
 That's you, all right.
 He rips a triple over the centerfielder's head and raced to third like a runaway fire hydrant.
 It could be the moment in the office picnic."

 Los Angeles Times sportswriter Jim Murray wrote in September 1968 that Brown had "the most level swing since Joe DiMaggio and added:

 He's batting .459 as a pinch hitter.
 He hits the "A" pitches farther than some guys hit the batting practice pitches.
 He strikes out so seldom that pitchers are convinced he could get wood on a cultured pearl, or a machine gun bullet."

 California Angels manager Bill Rigney said: "When I think of Gates Brown, I think of loud noises and line drives.
 When my pitchers ask me what to do with him, I say, 'Duck'!"

 Later years

 In 1969, Brown's batting average dropped by more than 160 points to .204 in 100 at bats.
 His slump continued in 1970 as he hit .226 in 124 at bats.

 From 1971 to 1973 Brown hit 33 home runs with 110 RBIs in 571 at-bats, including a .338 average in 1971 (66 for 195).
-He retired at the end of the 1975 season.
+He retired on September 30 following the conclusion of the 1975 season.